BenDavies1218/layer-zero-course/courses/Oapp-standard/lesson-02-simple-oapp.md

 # Lesson 02 — Building Your First OApp

 In this lesson, you'll build a simple cross-chain messaging application using LayerZero V2's OApp standard.
-We'll create a contract that sends messages between chains, deploy it to testnets, and execute cross-chain transactions.
+We'll create a contract that can encoded messages between chains, deploy it to two testnets and verify them.

 ## What We're Building